 Sensors at the system perimeter were spotted, their messages and internal composition examined by probes: the mechanisms briefly prevented by this interference from performing the function for which they had been designed.
-Excitement grew to a feverish pitch as even if the "yeas' had outnumbered the "nays'.
-So he had been forced to take the next step: this meeting of Hrruban and Hayuman officials.
+Excitement grew to a feverish pitch as specialists and consultants eagerly inspected the diagrams of the sophisticated warning systems.
+The inhabitants of this star system were truly creative and technologically sophisticated.
+Everything pointed to the amazing fact that the inhabitants of this star system had created and nurtured a civilization sufficiently advanced to be worth the Strangers' complete and immediate attention.

-Doonarrala, bowed and shook hands with arriving delegates: hopefully dissembling his most uneasy and ambivalent feelings about this wretched conference.
+At the door of the Council Chamber, Todd Reeve, Human colony leader of Doonarrala, bowed and shook hands with arriving delegates: hopefully dissembling his most uneasy and ambivalent feelings about this wretched conference.

 He had never thought the idea of turning the subcontinent into a free trade and space port facility would come this far.
-The colony referendum had passed it by a slim margin, which vindicated his position
+The colony referendum had passed it by a slim margin, which vindicated his position even if the "yeas' had outnumbered the "nays'.
+So he had been forced to take the next step: this meeting of Hrruban and Hayuman officials.